gaby1271999/node-red-contrib-parquet-ctmp/README.md

 An [example][2] is ready to use.

 ##### Write mode
-It will parse a JavaScript object to a Parqute single Buffer object.
-It is intended to be used together with the file writting node.
+It will parse a JavaScript object to a Parquet single Buffer object.
+It is intended to be used together with the file writing node.
 The columns names and types to be processed from the input must be configured.
 The input must be an array of objects with the names and values of the columns.
 The output returns a single Buffer object in msg.payload.
 An [example][3] is ready to use.